-Some notable guitarists who play Malarino Guitars and we proudly recomend to listen and enjoy their music
+Some notable guitarists who play Malarino Guitars.
+We proudly recommend you listen and enjoy their music

 Luis Salinas.
 Buenos Aires, Argentina.